ivancampo08/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-this is a pointers, arrays and strings readme file
+this is a Pointers, Arrays and Strings readme file